couchbase/query/docs/n1ql-select.md

 ![](diagram/first-expr.png)

 FIRST expressions are similar to collection predicates, but instead of returning a boolean truth value, they return the first actual value of evaluating the left-hand side expression OVER the elements of the right-hand side.
-An optional IF clause can be used to filter the elements of the right-hand side before evaluating the left-hand expression.
+An optional IF clause filters the elements of the right-hand side before evaluating the left-hand expression.

 comprehension:

 ![](diagram/comprehension.png)

 Comprehensions are similar to FIRST expressions.
 Instead of returning the first actual value from the left-hand side expression, comprehensions return an array containing the results of evaluating the left-hand side expression OVER the elements of the right-hand side.
-An optional IF clause can be used to filter the elements of the right-hand side before evaluating the left-hand expression.
+An optional IF clause filters the elements of the right-hand side before evaluating the left-hand expression.

 ## Expression Evaluation